jonathonheddings/MATH570_SVD_Image_Compression/README.md

-# Using SVD To Compress Images
+# Using SVD To Compress Image and Video Data

 In this Python Notebook, I wrote a short python program for compressing images by cutting out singular values from the Singular Value Decomposition matrix, and converting that back into an image.
 Below is the function that compresses a single channel of an image given a specified output rank.